chao-ji/tf-resnet-cifar10/README.md

 # Resnet: Classifying CIFAR-10 images

-An easy-to-follow TensorFlow implementation of Resnet model for classifying CIFAR-10 images.
-Can be useful for those interested in reproducing the results presented in the paper, or understanding how to build Resnet model in TensorFlow.
+An easy-to-follow presentation of TensorFlow implementation of Resnet model for classifying CIFAR-10 images.
+Useful for those interested in reproducing the results presented in the paper, or understanding how to build Resnet model in TensorFlow.

 ### Usage
 ##### Clone the Repo